ef-ds/deque/README.md

 Also refer to the [integration](integration_test.go) and [API](api_test.go) tests.

-## Why
-We feel like this world needs improving.
-Our goal is to change the world, for the better, for all citizens.

-As software engineers, we feel like the best way we can contribute to a better world is to build amazing systems, systems that solve real world problems, with unheard performance and efficiency.

-We believe in challenging the status-quo.
-We believe in thinking differently.
-We believe in progress.

-What if we could build queues, stacks, lists, arrays, hash tables, etc that are much faster than the current ones we have?
-What if we had a dynamic array data structure that offers near constant time deletion (anywhere in the array)?
-Or that could handle 1 million items data sets using only 1/3 of the memory when compared to all known current implementations?
-And still runs 2x as fast?

-One sofware engineer can't change the world him/herself, but a whole bunch of us can!
-Please join us improving this world.
-All the work done here is made 100% transparent and is 100% free.
-No strings attached.
-We only require one thing in return: please consider benefiting from it; and if you do so, please let others know about it.

 ## Design
 The efficient data structures (ef-ds) deque employs a new, modern deque design: a ring shaped, auto shrinking, linked slices design.